httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Another example is JSON's ability to nest content to arbitrary depths.
 Since the resulting memory commitment might be unsuitable (e.g., in embedded and other limited server deployments), it's necessary to limit it in some fashion; however, existing JSON implementations have no such limits, and even if a limit is specified, it's likely that some field definition will find a need to violate it.

 Because of JSON's broad adoption and implementation, it is difficult to impose such additional constraints across all implementations; some deployments would fail to enforce them, thereby harming interoperability.
-In short, if it looks like JSON, people will be tempted to use a JSON parser / serialiser on field values.
+In short, if it looks like JSON, people will be tempted to use a JSON parser / serializer on field values.

 Since a major goal for Structured Fields is to improve interoperability and simplify implementation, these concerns led to a format that requires a dedicated parser and serializer.